Rush42/SwiftCron/README.md

 ##### Custom timezones

 By default SwiftCron uses the system's current timezone to calculate the next run date.
-To override this behavior, just pass the timezone you want into `CronExpression.getNextRunDateFromNow(adjustingForTimeZone:)` or `CronExpression.getNextRunDateFromNow(_:adjustingForTimeZone:)` methods.
+To override this behavior, just pass the timezone you want into `CronExpression.getNextRunDateFromNow(adjustingForTimeZone:)` or `CronExpression.getNextRunDate(_:adjustingForTimeZone:)` methods.

 ```swift
 // Every 12th September at 10 AM